roboboredom/CSC251Project/README.md

 *     o   class instance (object)
 *     a_  array of
 *     al_ arraylist of
+*     F_  final
 *
 * Prefixes can be combined in logical ways, such as:
 *     "m_al_bBlockState" class member, arraylist of booleans, named BlockState *
+* Basically, I like it because it makes the code just verbose enough to be easier for me to read quickly, without doing something crazy like:
+*     "ClassName_ArrayListOfBool_BlockState" or just relying on the IDE (which may or may not support type display *
 * https://en.wikipedia.org/wiki/Hungarian_notation
 */